 If you feel that your morning sickness is only getting worse as time goes on, please discuss this with your doctor or registered dietitian.
 Your medical team can work together to create a plan best suited for you and help you get your morning sickness under control so you can fully enjoy this special time.

 Looking for more immediate nutrition help?
-Click here to download a 30-DAY first-trimester meal plan, including even more tips to help navigate nausea and how to make your meals count!
+Click here to download a 5-DAY meal plan!

 Written by: Kaleigh Eastep, Dietetic Intern